dev-nasimuzzaman/java.intro/README.md

 ---

 # Contributions
 Feel free to explore the codebase.
-If you have suggestions or improvements, open an issue or submit a pull request.
+Open an issue or submit a pull request if you have suggestions or improvements.
 Collaboration is welcome!
 Happy Coding! 😊